Posey's key pinch hit helps Giants beat Indians

 All three runs in the inning, including both off Shaw (2-4), were unearned.

-Sam Dyson escaped a bases-loaded jam in the ninth by getting Jose Ramirez to fly out to right field for his fifth save.
+Sam Dyson escaped a bases-loaded jam of his own creation in the ninth by getting Jose Ramirez to fly out to right field for his fifth save.

+"Anybody will tell you, a win, you don't really care how you get it.
+We'll take them any way," Posey said.
+"Hopefully, we can build off of that."

 Right-hander Cory Gearrin (4-3), who retired the only batter he faced in the eighth inning, got the win.

-Earlier, Brantley scored twice, once after his 1,000th career hit, and right-hander Carlos Carrasco pitched six strong innings, putting the Indians in position to record the series win.
+Earlier, Brantley scored twice, once after his 1,000th career hit, and right-hander Carlos Carrasco pitched six strong innings, putting the Indians in position for the series win.

 Three of Cleveland's four runs came in the third inning with the help of two walks by Giants right-hander Matt Cain.